vision-x-dataspace/dlr-dataspace-onboarding/docs/file-transfer/postman/index.md

 ## Introduction

-Here we describe how to interact with the DLR Base-X Dataspace via http requests using [Postman](https://www.postman.com).
+Here we describe how to interact with the DLR-Dataspace via http requests using [Postman](https://www.postman.com).

 You can download the `Postman` collection from [here](collections/Onboarding%20Tutorial%20Postman.postman_collection.json).